 Theft

-Theft is the unauthorized taking of your vehicle or personal property.
-For a comprehensive coverage claim, you'll need a police report and proof of ownership.
-Insurers settle theft claims using your vehicle's actual cash value or the cost of replacing stolen items.
+Theft is the unauthorized taking of your vehicle or property.
+For a comprehensive coverage claim, you need a police report and proof of ownership.
+Insurers settle theft claims at your vehicle's actual cash value or the replacement cost for stolen items.

 Third Party